 The most common bikes ridden are cyclocross and gravel bikes (Hey, what tire pressure you riding?)

-Mountain bikes work fine.
-Hard tails better than soft tails.
-Just remember the heavier the bike to start with the heavier it can get in the mud.
-And the heavier it will be to carry across the obstacles or even run up stairs!
+Mountain bikes will work just remember hard tails work better than soft tails.
+Also remember the heavier the bike to start with, the heavier it can get in the mud.
+And the heavier it will be to carry across the obstacles or even on the run ups!

 You will want some traction for the looser sections, We personally like the Donnelly PDX tires!!

 At Cyclocross Crusade races, there are only three rules related to your bike:

 1) Two working brakes at all times are a must

 2) If you are racing the single speed category, you must have only one gear available (zip tying the shifter is acceptable)